Let Sleeping Corpses Lie

-Let Sleeping Corpses Lie is a career-spanning five-disc box set of the band White Zombie.
+Let Sleeping Corpses Lie is a career-spanning five-disc box set by American rock band White Zombie.
 It is named after the 1974 Italian horror film of the same name.

 Contents

 The set contains a remaster of every album and E.P. released officially by White Zombie from 1985 to 1996, including six non-album songs, on four discs.
 However, not every song the band recorded can be found here: notably absent are "Black Friday" and "Dead or Alive", the two songs added to the 1989 cassette re-release of Gods on Voodoo Moon.
 The fifth disc is a DVD containing all nine of the band's music videos along with ten live performances.

 Track listing

 Hidden gems

 This DVD contains a few easter eggs.